 Mah-Kee-Nac boys come from all over the World, with around 70% of our campers arriving from the Tri-State area in the United States.
-We have boys from New York, New Jersey, Boston, Philadelphia, Virgina, Washington DC, South Dakota, Florida, Texas, California and as far away as France, China, Mexico, Columbia and the Dominican Republic.
-Many of our campers are children of Mah-Kee-Nac alumni.
+We have boys from New York, New Jersey, Connecticut, Boston, Philadelphia, Virginia, Maryland, Washington DC, Illinois, South Dakota, Florida, Texas, California and as far away as France, China, Mexico, Columbia, and the Dominican Republic.

 HOMEMADE AND DELICIOUS!
 Mah-Kee-Nac’s menu provides a large variety of nutritious and well-prepared meal selections, and allergy alternatives are available at every meal.
 Breakfast always consists of a fruit and yogurt bar, assorted cereals and a hot meal which rotates daily.
 For Lunch, a full salad bar and a made-to-order sandwich/wrap bar always compliments the main meal prepared daily by our chef.
 Dinner follows the same suit, offering a full salad bar alongside the main course for the evening.
 Hamburger, hotdog or pasta selections are offered every other night.
 Our campers are always given plenty of options during meals and receive 3 additional snacks during the day: morning, afternoon and a night bite.
 Fresh fruit is always available in the Dining Hall.

 We take allergies extremely seriously at Mah-Kee-Nac.
 MKN is a “NUT AWARE” camp and does not use any tree nut/nut products in the kitchen, or allow any snacks on campus that contain tree nuts/nuts or were produced in a facility that contain tree nuts/nuts.
 We do not serve shellfish or sesame and have a separate side of the kitchen to accommodate a variety of allergies.
 We ask that you contact us directly if your son has a special diet so we can provide the best individual attention to your child.